+- 321 Network Management (3).
+Prerequisites: CSC221 or instructor consent.
 What is the internet, how was it built, and what is the underlying network stack?
 Topics discussed: routers, firewalls, IP addresses and datagram formats, static and dynamic routing algorithms, control messages, UDP and TCP, file transfer protocols, email and the web.
-(Fall, even years only) - Networking Laboratory (1).
+(Fall, even years only) - 322 Networking Laboratory (1).
 Prerequisites: CSC221/222 or instructor consent.
 Co-requisites: CSC321 or instructor consent.
 Intensive laboratory for experimenting with modern networking architectures and technologies.
 (Fall, even years only) - 351 Computer Science Research and Development (1).
 Prerequisites: instructor consent.
 Special research and development assignments for computer science majors.
-This course can be taken multiple times. - Programming Languages (3).
+This course can be taken multiple times. - 401 Programming Languages (3).
 Prerequisites: CSC211/212 and CSC221/222 and MAT303 or instructor consent.
 Formal syntax and semantics; compilers and interpreters; virtual machines; representation of data types; sequence and data control; type checking; run-time storage management; functional, logic, and object-oriented programming paradigms; concurrency and multi-threading.
 Study major programming paradigms, their realization in programming languages, and their impact on application design and implementation.
-(Fall, even years only) - Cyber Security (3).
+(Fall, even years only) - 404 Cyber Security (3).
 Prerequisites: CSC211/212 and CSC221/222 and MAT303 or instructor consent.
 Offered: Conventional (symmetric and public-key cryptography).
 Message encryption and authentication.
-Secure communication between computers in a hostile environment, including E-mail (PGP), virtual private networks

-(IPSec), remote access (SSH), and E-commerce (SSL).
+Secure communication between computers in a hostile environment, including E-mail (PGP), virtual private networks (IPSec), remote access (SSH), and E-commerce (SSL).
 Firewalls.
 Learn about threats including phishing and keylogging and how to mitigate.
 Importance of shared situational awareness.
-(Fall, even years only)

-- Software Architecture (3).
+(Fall, even years only) - 411 Software Architecture (3).
 Prerequisites: CSC211/212 and CSC221/222 and MAT303 or instructor consent.
 Design and implementation of large-scale software systems, software development life cycle, software requirements and specifications, software design patterns and implementation, verification and validation, project management and team-oriented software development.
-(Spring, even years only) - Game Design (3).
+(Spring, even years only) - 414 Game Design (3).
 Prerequisites: CSC211/212 and CSC221/222 and MAT303 or instructor consent.
 Offered: Fall odd.
 Explore the what and how of designing and building interactive entertainment.
 Learn about various gaming environments, engines, styles, tropes and gameplay conceits.
-(Fall only) - Game Design Studio (1).
+(Fall only) - 415 Game Design Studio (1).
 Corequisites: CSC414 or instructor consent.
 Develop and workshop tools, skills and techniques.
 Integrate gameplay, character design/animation and application engineering into a playable product.
 (Fall, odd years only) - 421 Operating Systems (3).
 Prerequisites: CSC211/212 and CSC221/222 and MAT303 or instructor consent.
 Introduction to operating systems.
 Looks at the internal design and operation of a modern operating system.
 Topics include interrupt handling, process scheduling, memory management, virtual memory, demand paging, file space allocation, file and directory management, file/user security and file access methods.
-(Spring, odd years only) - Topics in Computer Science (1).
+(Spring, odd years only) - 431 Independent Studies in Computer Science (1-3).
+Prerequisites: Junior standing or instructor consent.

+- 441 Topics in Computer Science (1).
 Prerequisites: Senior standing or instructor consent.
 A study of current topics taken from the areas including but not limited to: cyber security, graphics, high-performance computing, human-computer interaction, software engineering, artificial intelligence and machine learning.
 The senior computer science major will research a topic of assigned or particular interest and present it before a group of peers.
-(Fall only) - Computer Science Project (1).
+(Fall only) - 442 Computer Science Project (1).
 Prerequisites: Senior standing or instructor consent.
 Given a research topic of interest, the senior computer science major will create an application that applies this topic to a significant real-world problem.
-(Spring only) - 431 Independent Studies in Computer Science (1-3).
-Prerequisites: Junior standing or instructor consent.
+(Spring only)